pyrate-build/pyrate-build/README.rst

 ‘.h’ and ‘.cpp’, with the exception of those ‘.cpp’ files that start with ‘test’ and are not called ‘test3.cpp’.

-The list of build inputs can also contain external packages, build targets or any other kind of ``BuildSource`` (explained later).

 Defining build targets
 ~~~~~~~~~~~~~~~~~~~~~~

 There are four global helper functions to define object files, executables and libraries based
-on a list of build inputs (which can be files, other targets or externals)
+on a list of build inputs (which can be files, other targets or externals - as shown in `Specifying build input`_):

 -  ``executable(name, input_list, compiler_opts = None, linker_opts = None)``
 -  ``shared_library(name, input_list, compiler_opts = None, linker_opts = None)``